pry/pry/README.markdown

 case of error.
 It also takes the same parameters as `Pry#repl()`
 * Similarly `Pry#r()` only performs the Read section of the REPL, only returning the Ruby expression (as a string).
 It takes the same parameters as all the others.
+* `Pry.run_command COMMAND` enables you to invoke Pry commands outside of a session, e.g `Pry.run_command "ls -m", :context => MyObject`.
+See docs for more info.

 ### Session commands